WICG/attribution-reporting-api/flexible_event_config.md

 }
 ```

-_Note: currently we do not plan to implement support for any additional flexible event-level features such as: `summary_buckets` and multiple trigger specs per source registration until we hear additional feedback.
+_Note: currently we do not plan to implement support for any additional flexible event-level features, such as `summary_buckets` and multiple trigger specs per source registration, until we hear additional feedback.
 Please share any additional feedback [here](https://github.com/WICG/attribution-reporting-api/issues/new)._